matkt/pantheon/docs/Reference/Pantheon-API-Methods.md

 ### clique_getSignerMetrics

+Provides validator metrics for the specified range:

+- Number of blocks from each validator
+- Block number of the last block proposed by each validator (if any proposed in the specified range)
-Returns validator metrics for all validators present in the last block of the range.
+- All validators present in the last block

 **Parameters**

-`fromBlockNumber` - Integer representing a block number or the string tag `earliest`, as described in [Block Parameter](../Pantheon-API/Using-JSON-RPC-API.md#block-parameter).
+`fromBlockNumber` - Integer representing a block number or the string tag `earliest` as described in [Block Parameter](../Pantheon-API/Using-JSON-RPC-API.md#block-parameter)

-`toBlockNumber` - Integer representing a block number or one of the string tags `latest` or `pending`, as described in [Block Parameter](../Pantheon-API/Using-JSON-RPC-API.md#block-parameter). (optional and default to `latest`)
+`toBlockNumber` - Integer representing a block number or one of the string tags `latest` or `pending`, as described in [Block Parameter](../Pantheon-API/Using-JSON-RPC-API.md#block-parameter)

-If no parameters are specified, only the last 100 blocks will be processed.
-If there are less than 100 blocks available in the network the method will process all the blocks present.
+If no parameters are specified, metrics are provided for the last 100 blocks or all blocks if there are less than 100 blocks.

-If only the first parameter `fromBlockNumber` is specified the method will process all blocks from `fromBlockNumber` to the `latest` available.
+If only the first parameter is specified, metrics are provided for all blocks from the block specified by the first parameter to the latest block.

 **Returns**

-`result`: Validator metrics object

-Properties of the validator metrics object are:

-* `address` - Validator address
-* `proposedBlockCount` - Number of blocks proposed by the validator
+`result`: _object_ - List of validator objects
-* `lastProposedBlockNumber` - Block number of last proposed block

-Number of blocks from each proposer in a given block range
+!!! note
+    The proposer of the genesis block has address `0x0000000000000000000000000000000000000000`.

 !!! example
     ```bash tab="curl HTTP"